schneidenbach/TypeScriptTypeSystem/PITCHME.md

 ###  Enums

 Enums are just like enums in C# and VB.NET
-Number based

 ```typescript
 enum Suit {